+The Marketing mix of Flipkart analyses the 7Ps of Flipkart, which includes the Product, Price, Place, Promotion, People, Physical Evidence, and Process of Flipkart.
 Flipkart is a private company founded by Binny Bansal and Sachin Bansal.
-Established in the year 2007, it deals with e-commerce.
+Established in 2007, it deals with e-commerce.
 The company website is one of the most popular websites in India and has an employee count of more than ten thousand.
-Its slogan, ‘The Online Megastore’ is very apt and popular.
-As Indian’s are being accustomed to online purchases, they have contributed towards the success of this online website.
-Flipkart is no longer just a shopping website; it has become the heart and soul of the shopaholics.
+Its slogan, ‘The Online Megastore,’ is apt and famous.
+As Indians are accustomed to online purchases, they have contributed to the success of this online website.
+Flipkart is no longer just a shopping website; it has become the heart and soul of shopaholics.

-People have started feeling that this online portal is giving more choices in products than others.
-In a recent development, the Indian Textile Ministry has signed with Flipkart a memorandum of understanding.
-Under this MOU, the handloom weavers will get an easy to use platform through Flipkart to display their products and conduct sales.
+People have started feeling that this online portal gives prod product cut choices.
+In a recent development, the Indian Textile Ministry signed a memorandum of understanding with Flipkart.
+Under this MOU, the handloom weavers will get an easy-to-use platform through Flipkart to display their products online and conduct sales.
 Flipkart will also provide infrastructural support to the weavers.
-However, this move has been made for the growth of handloom industry but it will also benefit the website.
-To associate with any government project is in itself a testimony to their reputation.
+This move has been made for the growth of the handloom industry, but it will also benefit the website.
+Associating with any government project is in itself a testimony to its reputation.

 Some of the company’s key competitors are: